 Variable name Description SSO_URL URL of the Single Sign-On server.
 SSO_REALM Single Sign-On realm for the deployed applications.
 SSO_PUBLIC_KEY Public key of the Single Sign-On realm.
-This field is optional but if omitted can leave the applications vulnerable to man-in-middle attacks.
+This field is optional but if omitted can leave the applications vulnerable to man-in- middle attacks.
 SSO_USERNAME Single Sign-On user required to access the Single Sign-On REST API.
 Example value: mySsoUser SSO_PASSWORD Password for the Single Sign-On user defined by the SSO_USERNAME variable.
 Example value: 6fedmL3P SSO_SAML_KEYSTORE Keystore location for SAML.
-Defaults to /etc/sso-saml-secret-volume/keystore.jks.
+Defaults to / etc/sso-saml- secret-volume/keystore.jks.
 SSO_SAML_KEYSTORE_PASSWORD Keystore password for SAML.
 Defaults to mykeystorepass .
 SSO_SAML_CERTIFICATE_NAME Alias for keys/certificate to use for SAML.
 Defaults to jboss .
 SSO_BEARER_ONLY Single Sign-On client access type.
 (Optional) Example value: true SSO_CLIENT Path for Single Sign-On redirects back to the application.
 Defaults to match module-name .
 SSO_ENABLE_CORS If true , enable CORS for Single Sign-On applications.
 (Optional) SSO_SECRET The Single Sign-On client secret for confidential access.
 Example value: KZ1Qylq4 SSO_DISABLE_SSL_CERTIFICATE_VALI DATION If true the SSL/TLS communication between JBoss EAP and the RH Single Sign-On server is unsecure, for example, the certificate validation is disabled with curl .
 Not set by default.
 Example value: true

-9.15.
+8.15.
 TRANSACTION RECOVERY

 When a cluster is scaled down, it is possible for transaction branches to be in doubt.
-There is a technology preview automated recovery pod that is meant to complete these branches, but there are rare scenarios, such as a network split, where the recovery may fail.
 In these cases, manual transaction recovery might be necessary.